awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

 # Tutorial: Create a Four\-Stage Pipeline<a name="tutorials-four-stage-pipeline"></a>

-Now that you've created your first pipeline in  or , you can start creating more complex pipelines\.
+Now that you've created your first pipeline in [Tutorial: Create a Simple Pipeline \(Amazon S3 Bucket\)](tutorials-simple-s3.md) or [Tutorial: Create a Simple Pipeline \(AWS CodeCommit Repository\)](tutorials-simple-codecommit.md), you can start creating more complex pipelines\.
 This tutorial will walk you through the creation of a four\-stage pipeline that uses a GitHub repository for your source, a Jenkins build server to build the project, and an AWS CodeDeploy application to deploy the built code to a staging server\.
 After the pipeline is created, you will edit it to add a stage with a test action to test the code, also using Jenkins\.

 Before you can create this pipeline, you must configure the required resources\.
 For example, if you want to use a GitHub repository for your source code, you must create the repository before you can add it to a pipeline\.
 As part of setting up, this tutorial walks you through setting up Jenkins on an Amazon EC2 instance for demonstration purposes\.

-Before you begin this tutorial, you should have already completed the general prerequisites in \.
+Before you begin this tutorial, you should have already completed the general prerequisites in [Getting Started with AWS CodePipeline](getting-started-codepipeline.md)\.

 + [Step 1: Set Up Prerequisites](#tutorials-four-stage-pipeline-prerequisites)